-Among the services offered by the Center for Learning and Teaching are personal consultations, workshops, and groups focused on writing and research, presentation skills and poster preparation, stress management and meditation, time management and exam preparation, and statistics and research methods.
+The Center for Learning and Teaching (CLT) provides academic and professional resources for students, faculty, and staff.
+Among the services offered by the CLT are individual consultations, workshops, and groups focused on writing and research, presentation skills and poster preparation, time management, and statistics and research methods.